The universal $n$-pointed surface bundle only has $n$ sections: The classification of homomorphisms

-Now to prove 1), we have a surjection homomorphism $PB_n(S_g)\xrightarrow{p_i} \pi_1(S_g)\xrightarrow{A} \pi_1(S_g)$ (since this homomorphism factors through some $p_i$).
-However surface groups are Hopfian which means that all surjective self homomorphisms between the surface group $pi_1(S_g)$ must be an automorphism.
-Therefore $A$ is an automorphism giving us 1) in [Theorem \ref{sur}].
+Now to prove 1), we have a surjection homomorphism $PB_n(S_g)\xrightarrow{p_{i*}} \pi_1(S_g)\xrightarrow{A} \pi_1(S_g)$.
+However surface groups are Hopfian which means that a surjective self homomorphism between the surface group $\pi_1(S_g)$ must be an automorphism.
+Therefore $A$ is an automorphism, which concludes the proof of 1) in Theorem \ref{sur}.

 \end{proof}